-- You obtain Prior Authorization from Providence Health Plan for any Out-of-Network Services: - Providence Health Plan determines the Services to be Medically Necessary; - Your Qualified Practitioner certifies that you have a terminal illness with a life expectancy not exceeding six months; and - The Covered Services provided are reasonable and necessary for the condition and symptoms being treated.
+- 1. Your Qualified Practitioner certifies that you have a terminal illness with a life expectancy not exceeding six months; and - 2.
+The Covered Services provided are reasonable and necessary for the condition and symptoms being treated.

-When the above criteria are met, the Plan will provide benefits for a full range of Covered Services that are required to be included in a certified hospice care program.
+When the above criteria are met, we will provide benefits for a full range of Covered Services which a certified hospice care program is required to include.
 Covered Services include the following:

-- Nursing care provided by or under the supervision of a registered nurse; - Medical social services provided by a medical social worker who is working under the direction of a physician, including counseling for the purpose of helping you and your caregivers adjust to the approaching death; - Services provided by your Qualified Practitioner or a physician associated with the hospice program; - Durable Medical Equipment (DME), medical supplies and devices, including medications used primarily for the relief of pain and control of symptoms related to the terminal illness; - Home health aide Services for personal care, maintenance of a safe and healthy environment and general support to the goals of the plan of care; - Rehabilitation therapies provided for purposes of symptom control or to enable you to maintain activities of daily living and basic functional skills; - Continuous home care during a period of crisis in which you require skilled intervention to achieve palliation or management of acute medical symptoms; and - Up to 120 hours of respite care.
+- 1. Nursing care provided by or under the supervision of a registered nurse; - Medical social Services provided by a medical social worker who is working under the direction of a physician, including counseling for the purpose of helping you and your caregivers adjust to the approaching death; - Services provided by your Qualified Practitioner or a physician associated with the hospice program; - 4.
+Durable Medical Equipment (DME), medical supplies and devices, including medications used primarily for the relief of pain and control of symptoms related to the terminal illness; - 5.
+Home health aide Services for personal care, maintenance of a safe and healthy environment and general support to the goals of the plan of care; - 6.
+Rehabilitation therapies provided for purposes of symptom control or to enable you to maintain activities of daily living and basic functional skills; and - 7.
+Continuous home care during a period of crisis in which you require skilled intervention to achieve palliation or management of acute medical symptoms.

-Services not specified above are excluded from coverage.
+Respite care and other Services not specified above are excluded from coverage.